BasedLabs/NoLabs/README.md

 ```bash
 $ docker compose up
 ```
-Server will be available on http://localhost:9000
+Server will be available on http://localhost:9000.
+If the server is not reachable on MacOS, the problem is probably with network_mode: host, which is a known issue.
+In such case you can use the workaround described in this comment: https://github.com/docker/roadmap/issues/238#issuecomment-2044688144

 # APIs